 - 3.1 Sanctions are only granted, on application, by the BRCA LSOR Committee.
 All submissions must be received for consideration ahead of the Section AGM; the calendar will be published before the start of the next season.
-Dates are subject to 'force majeure'. - 3.2 Nationals must be arranged by a club organisation unless 'force majeure' dictates otherwise. - 3.3 It is the national venues responsibility to arrange the collection and return of any equipment which traditionally the race director has transported to their round(s), The race director/time keeper will transport to each national: Sections laptops, router, printer, twin mic system, and timing decoder. - 3.4 Clubs are reminded that the ideal track specification is a minimal 4m width with an ideal gap of 1m between the safety fence and outer track edge where possible. - 3.5 All marshal points are to have 3-sided protection for added safety. - 3.6 Due to the inclement weather host venues for a national event must have, or provision for a roof on their rostrum to protect all competitors/officials from the elements. - 3.7 The section also recommends that during the clubs open practice session that drivers on the rostrum are limited to no more than the venues marshal points. - 3.8 Clubs need to provide toilets, a wired PA speaker system (the section will bring its own amp and mic) which is available to all drivers on and off the rostrum. - 3.9 If possible, provision for a waterproof Parc fermé and scrutinising area along with a suitable monitor and cable set up to display the race results and our noise system display outside of race control once connected to the VGA\HDMI output on the Race Directors PC's. - 3.10 To help with the drivers experience of attending a national venue it is recommend that the host club provides a track map which can be used to identify the marshal points in use and their number. - 3.11 To help keep the venue tidy and ease of post event tidying up it is recommended that the venue makes use of hiring a skip for the duration of the meeting. - 3.12 Where evening entertainment has been provided for the driver's enjoyment it is anticipated that by midnight it will have died out and any generators will also be turned off as well. - 3.13 The section wishes to remind all host clubs that it recommends opening your venue from Saturday, opening before is at the clubs own discretion.
+Dates are subject to 'force majeure'. - 3.2 Track Applications for inclusion on the National Calendar should only be sent to the section for the following year if the Track is seen as a national standard venue and should be inspected by a safety officer/committee members to ensure the track complies with the rules and is in a complete and usable state where a meeting can be held. the track must not be moved or have any major changes made once add to the calendar.
+Any new track should have run a meeting before this to ensure no issues. - 3.3 Nationals must be arranged by a club organisation unless 'force majeure' dictates otherwise. - 3.4 It is the national venues responsibility to arrange the collection and return of any equipment which traditionally the race director has transported to their round(s), The race director\time keeper will transport to each national: - Sections laptops, router, printer, twin mic system, and timing decoder. - 3.5 Clubs are reminded that the track specification is a minimal 4m width with a gap of 1m between the safety fence and outer track edge. - 3.6 All marshal points are to have 3-sided protection for added safety. - 3.7 Due to the inclement weather host venues for a national event must have, or provision for a roof on their rostrum to protect all competitors/officials from the elements. - 3.8 The section also recommends that during the clubs open practice session that drivers on the rostrum are limited to no more than the venues marshal points. - 3.9 Clubs need to provide toilets, a wired PA speaker system (the section will bring its own amp and mic) which is available to all drivers on and off the rostrum.

+- 3.10 If possible, provision for a waterproof Parc fermé and scrutinising area along with a suitable monitor and cable set up to display the race results and our noise system display outside of race control once connected to the VGA\HDMI output on the Race Directors PC's. - 3.11 To help with the drivers experience of attending a national venue it is recommend that the host club provides a track map which can be used to identify the marshal points in use and their number. - 3.12 To help keep the venue tidy and ease of post event tidying up it is recommended that the venue makes use of hiring a skip for the duration of the meeting. - 3.13 Where evening entertainment has been provided for the driver's enjoyment it is anticipated that by midnight it will have died out and any generators will also be turned off as well. - 3.14 The section wishes to remind all host clubs that it recommends opening your venue from Saturday, opening before is at the clubs own discretion. - 3.15 LSOR host clubs must not hold club days on National race dates or the AGM date. - 3.16 Health & Safety.
+BRCA General Rules see BRCA Handbook.
+The main straight and any associated sweeping corners must be fenced or located so that the general public are protected from any potential hazard.